MIDAV0/Packet-sniffer/README.md

-# Multi-threaded packet sniffer that analyses packets and detects SYN flood, ARP attacks and restrickted URLs
+# A multi-threaded packet sniffer that analyzes packets and detects SYN flood, ARP attacks, and restricted URLs.

 View `Report.pdf` for details